Wednesday, October 23, 2024

 A wife loses her grip on reality when she begins to suspect that her husband is having an affair with the housekeeper.
 Is she losing her mind, or will she find that her suspicions were right?

-When discussing Suddenly in the Dark, the one area that immediately springs to mind are its stylistic visuals, which are reinforced by a robust color scheme.
+When discussing Suddenly in the Dark, the one area that immediately springs to mind is its stylistic visuals, which are reinforced by a robust color scheme.
 Standout moments include a scene where the housekeeper is taking a bath shortly after her arrival and the wife assists her.
 Another standout moment includes a scene where the wife almost dies after someone accidentally leaves the gas stove on.
 When it comes to memorable moments, there are none more memorable than the tour de force finale.

 From a production standpoint, Suddenly in the Dark is a film where everyone involved is clicking on all cylinders.
 The way the premise of Suddenly in the Dark is executed sets it apart, despite familiar ground being covered.
 The well-constructed narrative does a superb job building momentum by maintaining tension.
 Ultimately, Suddenly in the Dark is a well-crafted horror film that's overflowing with a forbidding atmosphere.